Getting further with SKS

 --oidc-username-prefix string OpenID prefix prepended to username claims

-At this time neither Exoscale nor Kubernetes provides an OpenID Connect Identity Provider.
-You can use an existing public OpenID Connect Identity Provider or you can run your own Identity Provider, such as Dex, Keycloak, or others.
+Neither Exoscale nor Kubernetes currently provides an OpenID Connect Identity Provider.
+You can use an existing public OpenID Connect Identity Provider or you can run your own Identity Provider, such as Dex or Keycloak.

 Labels